Concentration bounds for the empirical angular measure with statistical learning applications

 Then, on the same event $\mathcal{E}$, we obviously have

 as well as

-Indeed, on $\mathcal{E}$, the collection $\{ A \in \cA : \Phi(A) \ge \alpha \}$ is contained in $\{A \in \cA : \hat{\Phi}(A) \ge \alpha - \psi \}$ so that the infimum of $\lambda(A)$ for $A$ in the latter collection must be the smaller one.
-By~\eqref{eq:MV:PhihA}, the empirical solution $\hat{A}$ is guaranteed to have at least content $\alpha - 2\psi$ under $\Phi$, while according to~\eqref{eq:MV:lambdaA}, the volume of $\hat{A}$ is smaller than the one of the actual minimum-volume set under $\Phi$.
+Indeed, on $\mathcal{E}$, the collection $\{ A \in \cA : \Phi_p(A) \ge \alpha \}$ is contained in $\{A \in \cA : \hat{\Phi}_p(A) \ge \alpha - \psi \}$ so that the infimum of $\lambda(A)$ for $A$ in the latter collection must be the smaller one.
+By~\eqref{eq:MV:PhihA}, the empirical solution $\hat{A}$ is guaranteed to have at least content $\alpha - 2\psi$ under $\Phi_p$, while according to~\eqref{eq:MV:lambdaA}, the volume of $\hat{A}$ is smaller than the one of the actual minimum-volume set under $\Phi_p$.

-Concentration inequalities for the supremum of $|\hat{\Phi}(A) - \Phi(A)|$ over $A \in \cA$ provide the existence, for a given $\delta > 0$, of a scalar $\psi \equiv \psi(\delta)$ such that \eqref{eq:sup:psi} holds on an event with probability at least $1-\delta$.
+Concentration inequalities for the supremum of $|\hat{\Phi}_p(A) - \Phi_p(A)|$ over $A \in \cA$ provide the existence, for a given $\delta > 0$, of a scalar $\psi \equiv \psi(\delta)$ such that \eqref{eq:sup:psi} holds on an event with probability at least $1-\delta$.
 It follows that, with high probability, the empirical minimum-volume set $\hat{A}$ satisfies~\eqref{eq:MV:PhihA} and~\eqref{eq:MV:lambdaA}.
-Provided $\psi$ and $\delta$ are both small, the combination of both properties justifies the use of $\hat{A}$ as an approximation to the true but unknown minimum-volume set under $\Phi$.
-For the empirical angular measure and its truncated version, valid choices for the tolerance parameter $\psi(\delta)$ are given by the upper bounds in Theorems~\ref{thm:conc} and~\ref{thm:conc:tr} respectively.
+Provided $\psi$ and $\delta$ are both small, the combination of both properties justifies the use of $\hat{A}$ as an approximation to the true but unknown minimum-volume set under $\Phi_p$.
+For the empirical angular measure, a valid choice for the tolerance parameter $\psi(\delta)$ is given by the upper bound in Theorem~\ref{thm:conc}.